max-mapper/blog/posts/hd-live-streaming-cats.md

 ## How to set up the Raspberry Pi

 For this I used the Raspberry Pi B+.
 I don't have a Raspberry Pi 2 yet.
-I'm using the Raspbian OS (similar to Debian).
+I'm using the Raspbian OS.
 The trickiest part is getting `ffmpeg`.
-You can `apt-get install libav-tools` to get libav, the ffmpeg fork, but it didn't work for me and ffmpeg did.
-YMMV.
+You can `apt-get install libav-tools` to get libav, the ffmpeg fork, but it didn't work for me and ffmpeg did. *shrug*.
 To get ffmpeg compiled for the correct ARM architecture that the Raspi B+ needs the easiest way I've found is to get it from [this docker container](https://github.com/fiorix/ffmpeg-arm):

 ```
 docker run -t fiorix/ffmpeg-arm cat /opt/ffmpeg/bin/ffmpeg > ffmpeg